Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 - DNS management

-- Delegated RPKI (coming soon)
+- Delegated RPKI

-- IP geolocation (coming soon)
+- IP geolocation

 All payouts are automated, which means that earnings are transferred automatically at the chosen payout cycle.
 Conveniently, a standard 5% platform fee for IP holders is deducted monthly only once the subnets are monetized.

 IPXO takes IP reputation extremely seriously.
 Disreputable IPs that exist in IP blocklists cannot be added to the platform, which ensures that clients only monetize and lease clean IPv4 addresses.
-Once IPs are in the marketplace, we continue monitoring them to ensure a stable IP reputation and to maintain the value of the resources.
+Once IPs are in the platform, we continue monitoring them to ensure a stable IP reputation and to maintain the value of the resources.

 How does IPXO handle abuse?

-Once the subnets are in the Marketplace, IPXO takes the responsibility to ensure that the IP addresses are utilized safely.
+Once the subnets are in the Platform, IPXO takes the responsibility to ensure that the IP addresses are utilized safely.
 A major undertaking for the anti-abuse team.
 Besides inventory control and screening, additional procedures include:

 - Business verification